TRAVEL GAMES FOR CHILDREN

-Give each child a sheet of aluminum foil and have them mold it into anything they want!
+Give each child a sheet of aluminium foil and have them mould it into anything they want!
 Encourage them to use their imaginations.
 You might start by having a theme that everyone has to make something of.
-These could be; animals, masks, hats, jewelry, tea party set, sports equipment or people(maybe make your family out of tin foil!)
+These could be; animals, masks, hats, jewellery, tea party set, sports equipment or people(maybe make your family out of tin foil!)

 Foil also makes good temporary Frisbees and balls or even a mini bowling set.

-Toddlers can also participate in this activity, but they may need a little help and carefully supervision so that they don’t put any pieces in their mouths.
+Toddlers can also participate in this activity, but they may need a little help and careful supervision so that they don’t put any pieces in their mouths.

-Tin foil modeling is easy and doesn’t require any preparation.
+Tin foil modelling is easy and doesn’t require any preparation.
 Clean up is easy too!

 Do you remember these from your childhood?
 This is an ancient game played around the world.
-Remember string games and fugures like “Cup and Saucer” or Cats Cradle?
+Remember string games and figures like “Cup and Saucer” or Cats Cradle?
 Those are only the beginning.

-If you are after more inspiration there are several resources available on the web with pictures and instructions for how to make all kinds of string figures.
-Here are my favorites:
+If you are after more inspiration there are several resources available on the web with pictures and instructions on how to make all kinds of string figures.
+Here are my favourites: